octo-technology/OpenTezos/docs/ligo/full_examples.md

 ## Function

-The following function takes a string `my_ship` as input which design an id and, modifies the third attribute to 1 and assigns the result to a constant `modified_ship`.
+The following function takes a string `my_ship` as input and, modifies the third attribute to 1 and assigns the result to a constant `modified_ship`.

 ```js